linode/docs/docs/applications/game-servers/create-an-ark-survival-evolved-server-on-ubuntu-16-04.md

 modified_by:
   name: Nick Brewer
 published: 'Friday, November 11th, 2016'
-title: 'Create an ARK Survival Evolved Server on Ubuntu 16.04 (Xenial)'
+title: 'Create an ARK Survival Evolved Server on Ubuntu 16.04'
 ---

-This guide will show you how to set up a personal [ARK: Survival Evolved](http://www.playark.com/) server on a Linode running Ubuntu 16.04 LTS.
+This guide will show you how to set up a personal [ARK: Survival Evolved](http://www.playark.com/) server on a Linode running Ubuntu 16.04 LTS (Xenial Xerus).

 {: .note}
 > The steps in this guide require root privileges unless otherwise noted.
 Be sure to run the steps below as `root` or with the `sudo` prefix.
 For more information on privileges, see our [Users and Groups](/docs/tools-reference/linux-users-and-groups) guide.